Welcome

 YDS Faculty

-Willie James Jennings, Associate Professor of Systematic Theology and Africana Studies
+Willie James Jennings, Andrew W. Mellon Professor of Systematic Theology and Africana Studies

 Almeda Wright